sujan0629/sujan0629/README.md

 I'm a tech entrepreneur and developer with 4+ years of experience building impactful SaaS platforms, AI-powered tools, and full-stack web applications.
 Currently leading **Codelits Studio Pvt.
 Ltd.**, a youth-led company delivering cutting-edge solutions in AI, automation, and digital infrastructure.

-- ⚙️ 15+ full-stack projects completed as a freelancer (MERN/Next.js)
+- ⚙️ 20+ full-stack projects completed as a freelancer (MERN/Next.js)
 - 🧠 Built & deployed proprietary AI research tools with LLM integration
-- 📈 Led Codelits Studio
-- 🏆 GSEA 2025 Semi-finalist | Organizer @ Sudurpaschim Tech Fest
+- 🏆 GSEA 2025 Semi-finalist
 - 🧑‍🏫 Mentor to 25+ students in dev & entrepreneurship

 ---